Parametric Equation Answer Checker

 Setup

-We use a MultiAnswer() answer checker that will verify that the students answers satisfy the equation for the circle and have the required starting and ending points.
+A MultiAnswer is used to verify that the student answers satisfy the equation for the circle and have the required starting and ending points.
 This answer checker will allow students to enter any correct parametrization.
-For example, both x = (t), y = sin(t), 0 ≤ t ≤ pi/3 and x = cos(2t), y = sin(2t), 0 ≤ t ≤ pi/6 will be marked correct.
+For example, both x = \cos(t), y = sin(t), 0 ≤ t ≤ pi/3 and x = cos(2t), y = sin(2t), 0 ≤ t ≤ pi/6 will be marked correct.

 When evaluating student’s answers, it is important not to use quotes.
-For example, if the code were $xstu->eval(t=>"$t1stu") with quotes, then if a student enters pi the answer checker will interpret it as the string “pi” which will need to be converted to a MathObject Real and numerical error will be introduced in the conversion.
-The correct code to use is $xstu->eval(t=>$t1stu) without quotes so that the answer is interpreted without a conversion that may introduce error.
+For example, if the code were $xstu->eval(t => "$t1stu") with quotes, then if a student enters pi the answer checker will interpret it as the string “pi” which will need to be converted to a MathObject Real and numerical error will be introduced in the conversion.
+The correct code to use is $xstu->eval(t => $t1stu) without quotes so that the answer is interpreted without a conversion that may introduce error.

 BEGIN_PGML